drealnn/AT907-Cordova-Plugin/README.md

-# cordova-plugin-RFID72
+# cordova-plugin-AT907
-Phonegap/Cordova based RFID and barcode scanning plugin for the RFID 72 handheld scanner
+Phonegap/Cordova based RFID and barcode scanning plugin for the ATID AT907 handheld scanner

 Developed by Simplicity Solutions Group